clarkk/php-log/README.md

 # php-log
 Logging with simple log rotation triggered by a file size limit.
 - Log rotation (Default 1 MB for `.log` files and 10 MB for `.err` files)
-- All fatal core and compiler/syntax errors are automatically logged (even if PHP can't execute the script)
+- All fatal errors and core/compiler/parse errors are automatically logged (even if PHP can't execute the script)
-- All warnings, notice and parse errors are automatically logged
+- All warnings, notice etc. are automatically logged

 ### php.ini (production)
 ```